 Beltline Downtown Utility Relocation work enters final year

-The Beltline Downtown Utility Relocation work began in the spring of 2022.
+The Beltline Downtown Utility Relocation work began in the spring of 2022 and has now entered its final year.
 By the end of 2024, all required utility relocation will be complete and ready for main construction to begin on the line and the stations in the Beltline, Downtown, and Eau Claire/Chinatown.

 The utilities being relocated as part of this program include deep City watermain, sanitary and stormwater lines, and shallow utilities like third-party telecom, electricity, and gas infrastructure.

 To date, all deep utility relocation work in Beltline East is substantially complete, with the remaining works anticipated to be complete in the next two months.
 All major shallow utility work in Beltline East has also been completed, except for ENMAX transmission line work, which is ongoing and will be complete at the end of this year.